anonymousmouse52/evenkite-arm-testing/README.md

 Warning: this is literally just a testing fork to see if i can get this shit working in a UTM arm64 vm. lol.

+another warning: fetch has been removed for now as there's no arm version in the repos. might build from source for arm later but not now!

 # original README: